PayString/paystring-documentation/docs/what-is-paystring.md

 ### PayString RFCs

-[Current PayString RFCs](https://github.com/payid-org/rfcs) describe the 'payid' URL Scheme, PayString Discovery, and the PayString protocol.
+[Current PayString RFCs](https://github.com/paystring/rfcs) describe the 'paystring' URL Scheme, PayString Discovery, and the PayString protocol.

 ## Implementations

 You can decide how you want to implement the PayString protocol.
 To facilitate ease of use, RippleX has created a [reference implementation for a PayString server](paystring-reference-overview).
-Check out the [PayString repository on Github](https://github.com/xpring-eng/payid/).
+Check out the [PayString repository on Github](https://github.com/paystring/paystring/).
 Refer to [Getting started](/) for a quick guide to deploy your own PayString server, manage users, and execute transactions.

 If you want to contribute to PayString, see [Contributing to PayString](https://github.com/paystring/paystring/blob/master/CONTRIBUTING.md).